Determinantally equivalent nonzero functions: Proof of the main result

-Utilizing equation (\ref{equal_determinants_relation}) with $n=1,2$, it is easy to check that both $S$ and $\tilde{S}$ satisfy the cocycle property for cycles in $\Lambda$ of lengths $1$ and $2$.
-Thus, by proposition~\ref{suff_conditions_for_cocycle_property} it suffices to show that either $S$ or $\tilde{S}$ satisfies the cocycle property for cycles of length $3$ in $\Lambda$.
+Thus, by Proposition~\ref{suff_conditions_for_cocycle_property} it suffices to show that either $S$ or $\tilde{S}$ satisfies the cocycle property for cycles of length $3$ in $\Lambda$.
 Expressing this in our shorthand notation, we need to prove that either

 or